The Stone Cross War Memorial

 In the meantime, this small website is dedicated in gratitude to those who Fell in both World Wars and to their memory.

 The SCWM is not the only War Memorial in Tutbury.
 During the 20th Century at least 20 Memorials to those whole Fell and Served in war were created in Tutbury, 18 of which still exist (two are missing).
-The last page of this website is a list of the 17 War Memorials plus associated objects – a book about the Memorials (A4 size, 70+ pages) will be published later this year.
+The last page of this website is a list of the 17 War Memorials plus associated objects – a book about the Memorials (A4 size, 70+ pages) will be published 2022/2023.
 If you would like further details or any information, please fill in the form below.